-That’s why the Small Business Administration has a hugely popular loans program, where the agency guarantees the majority of a bank loan so the lender feels assured lending to a small business.
+That’s why the Small Business Administration has a hugely popular loan program, where the agency guarantees the majority of a bank loan so the lender feels assured lending to a small business.

 SBA loans also have low interest rates — they start at 7.75% and vary depending on the exact loan product — and are thus very competitive.
 You also need to meet strict requirements (good credit scores, strong revenue, etc.) and submit documents such as a business plan that explains how you will repay your loan when applying.

 These are the three most popular SBA loan products:

 - The 7(a) loan program: This general loan (good for expanding working capital, refinancing debt, renovations, and other needs) can be for as much as $5 million, repaid over a term up to 10 years.

 - The CDC/504 loan program: This loan is specifically for purchasing large fixed assets, such as equipment and real estate.
 The loan amounts can crest $5 million and be repaid over 10–20 years.

 - The Microloan program: New business owners looking for startup capital can receive up to $50,000 through the SBA’s Microloan program, repaid over six years.

 Another helpful financial tool for entrepreneurs is a business line of credit (LOC).
 LOCs are similar to credit cards: They typically give the business owner access to a pool of money, which is replenished as the borrower repays the draw.
 Business owners can continue drawing on the line of credit indefinitely as financial needs arise.